"The Expert Authority You Can Trust"

 Cinnamon bark and cinnamon oil for yeast infections have typically been used for poor digestion, diarrhea, menstrual problems, parasites, colic and rheumatic pains.

 It has been found to be deadly to drug resistant candida yeast and other fungal infections.
 The active ingredients are cinnamaldehyde, cinnamon oil vapors and eugenol.
-Preliminary human evidence confirms this effect in a clinical trial with AIDS patients suffering from oral candida (thrush) infections that improved with topical application of the oil.1
+Preliminary human evidence confirms this effect in a clinical trial performed by doctors Quale JM, Landman D, Zaman MM, Burney S, and Sathe SS at the Department of Veterans Affairs Medical Center in New York, three of five AIDS patients suffering from oral candida (thrush) infections improved with topical application of the oil.1

-This study tested cinnamon oil on Candida albicans, Candida tropicalis, and Candida krusei in the intestine.
+In 2012, published in the Journal of Traditional Chinese Medicine, cinnamon oil was tested on Candida albicans, Candida tropicalis, and Candida krusei in the intestine.
 The oil damaged the cell surface, inside organelles were destroyed and the cells burst after treatment.
 The patient cure percentage was 71.67% and after 48 to 72 hours the oil killed the candida cells.
 The remaining 28.33% of patients all showed improvement.3

-Antibacterial actions have also been demonstrated for cinnamon oil concentrates against Salmonella infections.4 The diterpenes in the volatile compound have shown anti-allergic activity as well.
+In 1997, Microbiologists Azumi S, Tanimura A, Tanamoto K at the National Institute of Health Sciences in Japan, found that cinnamon oil concentrates had antibacterial actions against Salmonella infections.4 The diterpenes in the volatile compound have shown anti-allergic activity as well.
 In addition, water extracts may help reduce ulcers.5

-Cinnamon can be toxic to the liver so I would use it for thrush and for skin yeast only, unless the formula you are buying has been approved for internal use.
+Cinnamon oil for yeast can be toxic to the liver so I would use it for thrush and for skin yeast only, unless the formula you are buying has been approved for internal use.
 You might also have to dilute in a little coconut oil because it is hot when used straight.
 I would test it on a tougher area of skin such as the hand before use.

 The powdered extracts in capsules are recommended for internal yeast infections and are perfectly safe.

 Any questions or concerns about cinnamon oil for yeast infections please feel free to contact me.